 MICA Potomac Chapter sincerely thanks you for considering this request and supporting rehabilitation of our dedicated soldiers and defenders of freedom.
 “Always Out Front!”

-On July 1, 2019, the Military Intelligence (MI) Branch turned ﬁfty seven years old.
+On July 1, 2021, the Military Intelligence (MI) Branch turned ﬁfty nine years old.
 When it was established in 1962, it was the Army’s ﬁrst new branch since the Transportation Corps had been formed twenty years earlier.
 Today, it remains one of the youngest of the Army’s basic branches.
 Yet, while the MI Branch is a relatively recent addition, intelligence operations and functions in the Army stretch back to the Revolutionary Period.
 A good history of Army Intelligence was done by Michael E. Bigelow, Command Historian, U.S. Army Intelligence and Security Command.
 You can get more on this history at: https://fas.org/irp/agency/army/short.pdf

 WE GO WHERE THE BATTLES ARE, WHERE WE ARE NEEDED!